OUR TEAM

 Margot Fahnestock, MPP

 Margot Fahnestock is a philanthropy and policy expert in family planning and reproductive health.
-In her role as Vice President, Strategic Development for nonprofit pharmaceutical organization Medicines360, Margot is helping align the organization through a strategy process integrating program development, impact measurement, and resource mobilization.
 Margot served as a Program Officer at the William and Flora Hewlett Foundation, responsible for making grants to reduce unintended pregnancies and improve reproductive health and rights in sub-Saharan Africa.
 She was a founding member and catalyst for the Ouagadougou Partnership, which has mobilized more than $400 million in additional funding for family planning in Francophone West Africa.
 She served two years as a U.S. Peace Corps volunteer teaching English at a secondary school in Mali.
 Margot has a bachelor’s degree in English from the University of California, Los Angeles and master’s in public policy from the University of Chicago.

 MALI ADVISORY BOARD